 Why are my Teeth Discolored?

 There are several reasons that you may experience discoloration on your teeth.
 As mentioned above, what you eat and drink can stain your teeth.
 One way to decrease discoloration while enjoying your favorite coffee, soda, or wine is to drink it with a straw.
 The straw will help avoid the solution from touching your teeth.
-Additionally, you can sip water while drinking these beverages to rinse the liquid off your teeth.
+Additionally, you can sip water to rinse the liquid off your teeth while drinking these beverages.

 Another common reason that teeth can become discolored is because of medications.
-If you take anticholinergic medicines such as blood pressure medications or antihistamines such as Benadryl, you may have tooth discoloration.
+You may have tooth discoloration if you take anticholinergic medicines such as blood pressure medications or antihistamines such as Benadryl.
 These medications decrease secretions in your body, decreasing saliva in your mouth.
 With less saliva, your teeth are not rinsed as often, and there is more time for bacteria to break down the outer layer of your teeth.

 How Does Teeth Whitening Work?